 - Confident piste skier (black runs), but only just beginning to venture off-piste on slopes up to 28° (steep red runs) in favourable snow.

 ||Intermediate off-piste Skier

-- Used to skiing off-piste with a pack and able to cope with difficult conditions by a combination of side-slipping, traverses and kick-turns.
+- Used to skiing off-piste with a pack in the majority of snow conditions and competent in the skills of of side-slipping, traversing and kick-turning.

 - Able to cope with short sections up to 30°